cdyk/ComputeStuff/README.md

 The functions are designed to have a minimum of dependencies, so integration is mostly just adding the relevant files into your project.

-I've started with variants of scan, and the plan is to continue with HistoPyramid algorithms and Marching Cubes.
+I've started with variants of scan and the 5-to-1 HistoPyramid, and will continue with HistoPyramid variations and Marching Cubes.

 ### How to use